attaullah/Pretraining-WideResNet/README.md

 ```bash
 pip install tensorflow_datasets
 ```
+The current version of `tensorflow_datasets=4.4.0` package has a broken link for downloading  ImageNet 32x32  and ImageNet 64x64.
+The workaround is available at [GitHub](https://github.com/tensorflow/datasets/issues/3257).

 ## Pretraining
 For pretraining from scratch using different setups, `pretrain.py` can be used.
 Details of self-explanatory commandline